tdmrhn/Gallery-Lightbox/README.md

 <a href="https://github.com/tdmrhn/dLightbox.js" target=_blank>dLightbox.js</a> is fully responsive, supporting touch, mousewheel, keyboard, and mouse drag interactions, build-in thumbnails, as well as slide counters and figcaption.
 With no dependency on jQuery, dLightbox.js ensures optimal viewing experiences across all devices.

-Although extremely lightweight at only 6.2kb (2.3kb gzipped) for both dLightbox.js and dLightbox.css, the plugin only loads assets into the page if there is a core Gallery block or custom selectors defined via a filter.
+Although extremely lightweight at only 2.75kb gzipped for both dLightbox.js and dLightbox.css, the plugin only loads assets into the page if there is a core Gallery block or custom selectors defined via a filter.

 Features: